agsb/milliForth-6502/Notes.md

     Doing patch per patch to find what or where.

-    The getline and token does not work, assumes only one space between words, reverted some code.
+    The 'getline and token' code does not work, assumes only one space between words, changed.

+    The '0#' forgot set LSB to MSB, changed;

     Why need a buffer of 80 chars and complex getline and token, if thereis no edition and only one word between spaces is taken each time ? make a 24 char buffer and just simplify token. next todo.

+    MTC and DTC ok

 _16/08/2024_